flutter/website/src/development/tools/devtools/memory.md

 * Monitoring and tracking allocations and their stack traces for selected classes.

+{{site.alert.note}}
+  **Use [profile mode][] when running your app to analyze performance.** Memory usage is not indicative of release performance unless your application is run in profile mode.
+  In general, memory usage is fairly accurate,
+  (in relative terms), between debug, release, and profile modes.
+Profile mode might show higher absolute memory usage because a service isolate is created to profile your application.
+  This isolate won't exist in release mode.
+  Absolute memory used might also be higher in debug versus release mode.
+In [release mode][], work can be computed and optimized ahead of time, while in [debug mode][] that same work might have to be computed at runtime, requiring more information.
+{{site.alert.end}}

 ## Charting memory statistics and events

 At the top-level, when the **Memory** tab is selected, memory statistics from the VM are collected and displayed in the two overview charts (Dart memory and Android only).
 The collected statistics include general memory usage, such as total heap used, external heap size, maximum heap capacity, and Resident Set Size (RSS).
-As you interact with your application, various events are detected and collected in the same timeline as the memory statistics, such as memory GC (garabage collection), Flutter events, and user fired events (using the `dart:developer` package).
+As you interact with your application, various events are detected and collected in the same timeline as the memory statistics, such as memory GC (garabage collection), Flutter events, and user-fired events
+(using the `dart:developer` package).
 All of these collected statistics and events are displayed in charts.
 For more information, see [Memory anatomy](#memory-anatomy).

 ## Analysis and snapshots